dongqi-DQ/GEO4PALM/README.md

 `shp2tif.py` converts shp file into the finest resolution configured in the namelist.
 **Note:**
 1. Converting big shp files may require a large amount of RAM.
+2. LAD calculation only allows fixed values of `tree_lai_max ` and `lad_max_height` at the moment due to limited data availability.
+Future development will include spatial variation in LAD.
+Usres are welcome to modify the code based on their data availability.
-2. At present only one building type is assigned for all buildings.
+3. At present only one building type is assigned for all buildings.
 Users are welcome to modify GEO4PALM if various building types are required.
-3. Variables in the static driver here may not be inclusive.
+4. Variables in the static driver here may not be inclusive.
 Users may refer to PALM input data standard or Heldens et al. (2020).

 _Heldens, W., Burmeister, C., Kanani-Sühring, F., Maronga, B., Pavlik, D., Sühring, M., Zeidler, J., and Esch, T.: Geospatial input data for the PALM model system 6.0: model requirements, data sources and processing, Geosci.
 Model Dev., 13, 5833–5873, https://doi.org/10.5194/gmd-13-5833-2020, 2020._

 ### Run the main script

 Once the namelist and all tif input from users are ready.
-One can run the script:
+One can run the script in the main GEO4PALM directory:
 ```
 python run_config_static.py case_name
 ```

-_If "nasa" is used for `dem` and/or `lu`, the script will guide the user through the NASA AρρEEARS API.
+_If "nasa" is used for `dem` and/or `lu` and/or "online" is used for `sst`, the script will guide the user through the NASA AρρEEARS API.
 If "esa" is included for `dem` and/or `lu`, then the script will guide the user through ESA's Terrascope API._

 ### Flat terrain and precursor run
 Once a static driver is used, all the PALM domains in the simulation requires static drivers.
 In case a flat terrain static driver and/or precursor run static driver are required, users may run `static2flat.py`.